alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   end
 end
 ```
-This function creates a legend which is a Legend object having a square with colour of the data and its label for every plot stored in the *plots* array.
-So for each plot a Legend object is made and added to the *legends* array, any plot with empty label is skipped.
-The inputs given to create a new Legend object are first the owner of this legend i.e. the legend box, then the sbplot to which it belongs i.e. the axes object, then the label of the plot, colour of the plot and finally the x,y coordinate of the lower left corner of the legend in Rubyplot coordinates.
+This function creates a legend which is a Legend object having a square with the colour of the data and its label for every plot stored in the *plots* array.
+So for each plot a Legend object is made and added to the *legends* array, any plot with an empty label is skipped.
+The inputs given to create a new Legend object are first the owner of this legend i.e. the legend box, then the subplot to which it belongs i.e. the axes object, then the label of the plot, colour of the plot and finally the x,y coordinate of the lower left corner of the legend in Rubyplot coordinates.
 The initialize function of Legend is:
 ```ruby
 def initialize(legend_box, axes, text:, color:,abs_x:,abs_y:)
   super(abs_x, abs_y)